dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 #### Data Alignment
-Pandas uses data alignment to align indices when performing some binary arithmetic operation on DataFrames.
-If two or more DataFrames in an operation do not share a common index, a `NaN` is introduced denoting missing data.
+Pandas utilizes data alignment to align indices when performing some binary arithmetic operation on DataFrames.
+If two or more DataFrames in an arithmetic operation do not share a common index, a `NaN` is introduced denoting missing data.
 Let's see examples of this.

 ```python
 # create a 3x3 dataframe - remember randint(low, high, size)